-Private house call service is so valuable because the peaceful comforts of home help make your goodbye experience a better memory that honors the special bond you have with your beloved pet.
+Private house call service is very valuable.
+The peaceful comforts of home help make your goodbye experience a better memory.
+Honor the special bond you have with your beloved pet.
 Mobile vet service costs more because it takes a lot more time.
 Consider drive time back & forth, traffic, extended availability, long hours, seven days a week, very large service areas.
-A home visit gives you plenty of time to meet the compassionate vet and talk about special stories and memories with your pet.
+A home visit gives you plenty of time to meet the compassionate vet and talk about special stories and memories about your pet.
 You may call (877) 219-4811 to request a quote from the mobile vet directly or you may click here for their email.
 Cash or check are preferred.
 Checks can be made out to the mobile vet’s name.
 Most accept credit card.
 Extra fees may apply in some areas.

 - Free phone/email consults about the euthanasia decision, quality of life discussions, signs of suffering info

 - Free keepsakes (clay paw prints & fur clippings)

 - Free handouts about memorialization ideas & grief support

 - $300-$400 Package includes drive time, home visit, sedation & euthanasia, you may keep the body for home burial or you may transport the body to the pet cremation facility yourself

 - $400-$500 Package includes drive time, home visit, sedation & euthanasia, mobile vet handles gentle body transport for group mixed cremation, nothing saved or returned

 - $600-$700 Package includes drive time, home visit, sedation & euthanasia, mobile vet handles gentle body transport for individual cremation, ashes are saved, returned via shipping or hand delivery

 How does pet euthanasia work?
 What should I expect?
 How do I prepare?